-The CCS' decision to block the proposed acquisition by Parkway Holdings Ltd of RadLink-Asia Pte Limited from Fortis Healthcare Singapore Pte.
-Limited (RadLink/Parkway) in 2015 followed less than five months after the conditional clearance of the transaction.
-It is notable that no commitments were proposed to the CCS for consideration during the review process according to media reports on the CCS provisional decision on RadLink/Parkway.
+CCCS's decision to block the proposed acquisition by Parkway Holdings of RadLink-Asia from Fortis Healthcare Singapore Pte.
+(RadLink/Parkway) in 2015 followed less than five months after the conditional clearance of the transaction.
+It is notable that no commitments were proposed to CCCS for consideration during the review process according to media reports on the CCCS provisional decision on RadLink/Parkway.

-On 1 December 2016, the CCS published revised guidelines which indicate how the CCS will interpret and give effect to the Competition Act.
-Among these are the CCS Guidelines on the Substantive Assessment of Mergers 2016, which generally formalise the positions taken by the CCS in its merger decisional practice to date.
-For instance, the CCS has clarified that minority shareholdings may give rise to an acquisition of control based on factors such as historical attendance at shareholders' meetings and voting patterns, and the wide dispersion of shares.
-In respect of venture capitalists and private equity investors, the CCS has further clarified that competition concerns may arise if mergers involving such entities result in the coordination of conduct among portfolio firms in the same market in which the parties have stakes and are able to influence commercial behaviour.
+In 2016, CCCS published revised guidelines which indicate how CCCS will interpret and give effect to the Competition Act.
+For instance, CCCS clarified that minority shareholdings may give rise to an acquisition of control based on factors such as historical attendance at shareholders' meetings and voting patterns, and the wide dispersion of shares.
+In respect of venture capitalists and private equity investors, CCCS has further clarified that competition concerns may arise if mergers involving such entities result in the coordination of conduct among portfolio firms in the same market in which the parties have stakes and are able to influence commercial behaviour.
+More recently in 2020, CCCS proposed further changes to its guidelines, which include inter alia: